Open-DDR/test-purpose/systemc/doc/OpenDDR_DDR_SystemC_User_Guide.md

 **Q: Can I use this model for silicon validation?**
 A: This model is intended for system-level verification and software development.
 For silicon validation, please use the RTL implementation.

-**Q: What LPDDR5 features are supported?**
+**Q: What DDR features are supported?**
-A: The model supports core LPDDR5 features including BL32, multi-bank operation, refresh management, and DFI interface.
+A: The model supports core DDR features including BL32, multi-bank operation, refresh management, and DFI interface.
 See Section 4 for detailed feature list.

 #### Installation and Setup